 The researchers showed that, instead of working through the normal signaling pathways, Mst1 / 2 takes an unconventional path to a simple T-cells.
 Mst1 / 2 uses the signaling NF-κB, a non-convention way to trigger the production of IL-12 cytokine (IL-12).
 IL-12 promotes the function of CD8α + dendritic cells and transmits responses to CD8 T cells.

-"Research shows that Mst1 / 2 integrates metabolic activity and cytokine signaling, in order to selectively control the function CD8α + dendritic cells," - said Chi.
+"Research shows that Mst1 / 2 integrates metabolic activity and cytokine signaling, in order to selectively control the function of CD8α + dendritic cells," - said Chi.

 «NetBID algorithm can be used to search for other datasets for hidden drivers and the study of biological issues," - said Yu.
 "This algorithm has been used to analyze the differences in the network between the different subtypes of cancer or between drug-resistant and sensitive cancer patients to identify potential biomarkers and therapeutic targets.
 Key - a data-centric, and context-aware network ", - he said.